roblatour/CPUMonitorJr/README.md

 To get the CPU temperature CPU Monitor Jr.'s Windows service uses either [Open Hardware Monitor](https://openhardwaremonitor.org/) or [Core Temp](https://www.alcpu.com/CoreTemp/).
 If Core Temp is used, the Core Temp program must also be running.
 This is explained in more detail, along with other aspects of the project, in the following video:

 The Core Temp program can be download from [here](https://www.alcpu.com/CoreTemp/).

+The above file is not needed when running CPUMonitorJR on Linux.

+To change the Windows server, edit the file CPUMonitorJr.sln in this repository using Visual Studio To change the Linux server, edit the file cpumonitorjr.py in this repository in your favourite python/text editor To change the Arduio sketches, open up the .ino file in Arduino

 **As for the hardware ...**